‘The Walking Dead’ Season 8 Spoilers: Andrew Lincoln Teases Killer Rivalry With Negan And Storyline Curveballs

 At times, it is easy to determine who the heroes and villains are, but these two men have gray areas.
 Rick has done horrible things in the name of survival.
 As for Negan, he seems like a bad guy, but he has taken care of his people, although his methods of doing so are highly questionable.
 Even Melissa McBride recently admitted that Negan might be considered evil, but the things he does are for survival, just like Rick Grimes.

 The Walking Dead Season 8 spoilers reveal that there will be a lot of death during “All-Out War.”
 Fans have to face the possibility that one day, maybe not this season, but eventually, Rick could die.
-Even Andrew Lincoln acknowledges this fact and had something to say about it.
+Even Andrew Lincoln acknowledged this fact and had something to say about it.

 “I’m sad hearing that.
 But if it happened in the series it would also be a huge relief.
 I love the idea of completion.
 This has been an astonishing ride, but I need to cash in at some point.
 I know some fans hope for a happy ending to the show — like a cure for the zombie virus, perhaps.
 But, knowing Kirkman, I wouldn’t bet on it!”

 It is safe to say that Rick will survive the battle with Negan this season.
-However, the future is unknown and fans will have to wait and see what the writers have in store for the ZA sheriff.
+However, the future is unknown, and fans will have to wait and see what the writers have in store for the ZA sheriff.

 What do you think of The Walking Dead Season 8 spoilers that have been released?